 In Worksheet #3, the Evaluation Officer (EO) and related staff documented stakeholder engagement activities to receive input on potential learning agenda content.
-No matter how your team chose to engage internal and external stakeholders - whether it was listening sessions, roundtables, email outreach, internal meetings, agency-wide surveys, or conferences - the suggestions you received on evidence priorities may be in the form of statements.
+No matter how your team chose to engage internal and external stakeholders - whether it was listening sessions, roundtables, email outreach, internal meetings, agency-wide surveys, conferences, or other methods - the suggestions you received on evidence priorities may be in the form of statements.
 Some practitioners find it useful to convert statements into questions before review.
-They also recommend separating multi-part questions and removing duplicative input.
+They also recommend separating multipart questions and removing duplicative input.
 For examples of priority questions, refer to Section 2.